-Firstly, slow down your shutter speed to around 1/15th for starters and get your subject moving.
+Slow down your shutter speed to around 1/15th for starters and get your subject moving.
 It could be a model swinging their long hair around, calming raging waters or tree branches blowing in the wind.
-Either way, it creates a different dimension to the image.
+Either way it creates a different dimension to the image.

 Even with fine art flower photography, shoot in RAW to get a colour version of the image but use a black and white filter to render the shot on screen.

 This may sound very flowery to some but writing an artist’s statement about your fine art photos can be a very powerful and useful technique.
 We’re not saying it needs to be a novel sized recalling of your life just what the intent is of this one particular piece or photo series.